 About the CPSP Credential

-To be eligible for the CPSP a candidate must have at least 2 years of experience in a plan sponsor role, pass the CPSP certification exam, and ascribe to the CPSP Professional Code of Ethics.
+To be eligible for the CPSP a candidate must have at least 2 years of experience in a plan sponsor role, pass the CPSP credential exam, and ascribe to the PSCA Professional Code of Conduct.

-No. However, PSCA offers an online preparatory course to help candidates prepare for the CPSP certification exam.
-The online prep course is available at no additional charge for PSCA plan sponsor members, or through designated program distribution channels.
-Though the education is not required before taking the certification exam, it is highly recommended.
+No. However, PSCA offers an online preparatory course to help candidates prepare for the CPSP credential exam.
+The online prep course is available at no additional charge for PSCA plan sponsor members, through our Education Partners, listed below, or via CPFA- or QPFC-credentialed advisors.
+Though the education program is not required before taking the credential exam, it is highly recommended.

 The CPSP Credential exam covers:

 - vendor management and selection

 The CPSP credential exam is a 100-question online exam.
 Candidates have 2.5 hours to complete the exam.

 The Certified Plan Sponsor Professional education program and credential exam are complimentary to all PSCA members through the generous support of our CPSP education partners, listed below.
 Individuals may also receive an enrollment code directly from a CPFA- or QPFC-credentialed advisor to grant them access to the education program and exam.

 Candidates are given two attempts to pass the exam.
 Individuals who do not pass the exam after the second attempt may purchase additional attempts.
 The cost of the exam is $290.